PostgreSQL Monitor

 localhost). - Port: The connection port the server exposes (standard is

-5432). - User/Password: Authentication details mapped to the requested instance.
+5432). - User / Password: Authentication details for the requested instance.

 - Database: The specific database catalog name to query.